Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

 docker buildx build --platform linux/amd64 -t fluent-bit-s3 .
 ```

-Also, we need to push this image to a registry from which ECS would be able to pull it.
-We can use Elastic Container Registry (ECR) for storing our Docker images.
-We can create an ECR repository with the following Terraform definition:
+Additionally, we need to push this image to a registry that ECS can pull from.
+We can use Elastic Container Registry (ECR) to store our Docker images.
+The following Terraform definition creates an ECR repository:

 ```terraform
 resource "aws_ecr_repository" "fluentbit_repository" {